Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You have an Azure DevOps organization named Contoso.

-You need to receive Microsoft Teams notifications when work items are updated.
+**You need to receive Microsoft Teams notifications when work items are updated***.
 What should you do?

 A. From Azure DevOps, configure a service hook subscription